When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Marine-grade epoxy is resistant to chemicals and saltwater.
+• Marine-grade resistance to water and chemicals.

 Cons